 A little background

 The mystery box was a mix of pros and cons for me.
 I was able to see other Box product that I did not select.
 However, some items pushed me out of my comfort zone.

 I tend to be a fashion conservative when it comes to underwear.
 I used to be a black boxers guy.
 Just wait for the holiday sales of a large underwear competitor and stock up on all the black boxers versions.
 Recently, I have selected more colors, which is good.

 The mystery box had the shorts that I wanted to try as well as the king fit boxers (white) and socks.

-The Max Wyatt shorts are thin and light.
+The sports shorts are thin and light.
 I could see them being more like a more-fitted lounge short or another version of boxer shorts.